akhilvreddy/Datathon/README.md

 ### Correlation Dataset
-- one
+- Co2
-- two
+- Alcohol
-- three
+-

-### Conclusions & Answering our Questions
+## Conclusions & Answering our Questions
+Here, we want to answer the three questions that we had in the beginning of the project.
+We'll go over them one by one.

+### Question 1

+### Question 2

+### Question 3